 Alberta has one of the highest testing rates in the world.
-Our testing approach will evolve as we learn more about the virus and testing technologies improve.
+We offer free-of-charge testing to:

 - trace the spread of the virus so we can identify steps to limit further spread

 - determine how well our public health measures are working

 - get a point-in-time assessment of the prevalence of COVID-19 in Alberta